Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_ESP32/readme.md

 * Build the image and flash it onto the ESP32
 * Use Azure IoT Central to create cloud components, view properties, view device telemetry, and call direct commands

+_The following was run on Windows 11, with Arduino IDE 2.1.0 and ESP32 board library version 2.0.9._

 ## Prerequisites

 * Have the latest [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed.